 |Home » TECHNOLOGY » Small Wind Turbines » Market development|

-The description of the development of the market for isolated systems follows the division shown in Isolated Applications.
+The following description of the development of the market for isolated systems follows the division shown in Off-grid Applications.

 The market for hybrid systems is widely spread in single system configurations throughout the world.
 Experiences of planned global rural electrification programmes that include hybrid systems are: